Merton Yale Cady: Early life

 Merton Yale Cady was born in Newport, New York, on May 20, 1840, to Ira L. Cady and Chlotilda Yale, members of the Yale family.
 His father was a burglar proof and bank-lock expert, and had patents on bank vaults.
 He lived at the Yale-Cady Octagon House, built by Merton Yale Cady's grandfather, Linus Yale Sr. His uncle was Linus Yale Jr., founder of the Yale Lock Company.

-Cady passed his childhood in Newport, where his grandfather had been mayor, and was educated at the Cooper Institute, in Cooperstown, New York.
+Cady passed his childhood in Newport, where his grandfather had been a mayor, and was educated at the Cooper Institute, in Cooperstown, New York.
 He then moved to New York City, where he learned Cast-iron architecture.
 He learned the trade for five years and then became a bank-lock expert, working at the Yale Lock Company until the Great Chicago Fire of 1871.

 He worked under his father and became superintendent of the burglar systems on many buildings, including the New York Equitable Building, and erected iron fronts on other structures in the city.